The Queen was discussing her love for her horses ‘right to the very end’

 “That was a hugely touching thing to witness, the Queen just focusing purely on this creature that had delivered for her.
 That was remarkable.”

-Mr Warren said Estimate’s victory was one of the real highlights of the Queen’s long association with horseracing, along with her victory with Highclere, in the Prix de Diane, at Chantilly, in 1974.
+Mr Warren said Estimate’s victory was one of the real highlights of the Queen’s long association with racing, along with her victory with Highclere, in the Prix de Diane, at Chantilly, in 1974.

 He said: “The Queen has definitely been excited and emotionally charged about having some other winners – particularly at Ascot, where the eyes are on – but I think this one was one that was so satisfying because it is such an iconic race.”

-But he said her interest in racing was as much about planning the journey of a horse over years as it was winning with legendary mounts.
+But he said her interest in racing was as much about planning the journey of a horse over the years as it was winning big races.

 “What I found totally remarkable about the Queen was her ability to get so much pleasure out of any horse, no matter what level that horse was able to achieve,” he said.